 Have you ever felt suffocated by the sheer weight of your busy schedule?
 Between going to work, running errands, staying healthy, maintaining a social life, and getting enough sleep…there’s always a million things you need to do.
 It’s easy to feel overwhelmed, especially if you also have to go to school, finish homework, or work on your side hustle.

-If you’re struggling to conquer your busy schedule, here are my tips on how to improve your time management and keep your sanity at the same time:
+If you’re struggling to conquer your busy schedule, use the following six steps to improve your time management and keep your sanity at the same time.

 List Everything You Need to Do

 Seriously, write down absolutely everything you have in your busy schedule.
 This so you feel even MORE overwhelmed from seeing everything you need to do on paper, but a first step towards an improved strategy moving forward.
 As a visual person myself, writing everything down in one big master list helps me get a realistic view of everything I have on my plate.
 This also helps as a reference when creating schedules and setting goals for the future to accomplish the tasks on your list.